sentenial/developer-docs/pages/prodNuapay/np_secjws.md

 <p>
 When using a detached JWS, the payload is sent as normal in the body but its not included in the JWS.
-When Verifying the JWS you use the header and signature in the JWS and the payload specified by the body of the request.
 </p>